General relativity effects in precision spin experimental tests of fundamental symmetries: Spin as antenna for axion-type particles in the Universe

 \subsection{Search for axions in the storage ring experiments}

 Using the spin of particles in storage rings as an axion antenna belongs to the NMR class of experiments, although in a completely specific setup.
-The first such an experimental search for axions is now being carried out by the JEDI collaboration at the synchrotron COSY \cite{StephensonAxion,PretzAxion,JEDIaxion}.
-The novelty of the problem is that spins in the accelerator move with ultra-relativistic velocities, so that one can expect an enhancement of the pseudomagnetic field in the accelerator orbit by the factor $c/v_{(a)} \approx 10^{3}$ as compared to the fields acting on static spins.
+The first such an experimental search for axions has been proposed by JEDI collaboration at the synchrotron COSY \cite{StephensonAxion,PretzAxion,JEDIaxion} and the results have been released in 2022 \cite{JEDIaxion2022}.
+The novelty of this approach is that spins in the accelerator move with ultra-relativistic velocities, so that one can expect an enhancement of the pseudomagnetic field in the accelerator orbit by the factor $c/v_{(a)} \approx 10^{3}$ as compared to the fields acting on static spins.
 This was pointed out in \cite{FrozEDMPRD}, but without elaborating implications for the search of axions.
 The first complete solution of the problem of using the spin as an axion antenna in this mode was given in \cite{SilenkoAxionAntenna}, with the FW transformation playing a crucial role.

 The Hamiltonian corresponding to the equations (\ref{Diracgen}) and (\ref{DiracAxion}) in the Dirac representation has the form

 where the notation is the same as in the equations (\ref{eq54}), (\ref{Hamlt}).
 We have already discussed the role of the axion contribution to the EDM.
 A new element is the contribution of the Weinberg interaction describing the axion wind.
 After a relativistic transformation to the FW representation, following the method \cite{JMP,Silenko2008,PRA2}, we find in the semiclassical approximation the corresponding contribution to the Larmor angular velocity of the spin rotation \cite{SilenkoAxionAntenna}